KWMZ-FM: New ownership

 On October 6, 2008, the Debtor-In-Possession reached an agreement to transfer the license and equipment leases for KNOU to Power Broadcasting, LLC.
 According to the Asset Purchase agreement filed with the FCC, Power Broadcasting had a secured loan for $8 million that it presented to the bankruptcy court and was awarded the station's assets, subject to FCC approval.
 The transfer was completed on December 1, 2008..

 Returned to the air

 On June 30, 2011, KNOU returned to the air with a classic rock format.

 Changed callsign to KWMZ-FM

 Effective August 15, 2012, KNOU was sold to Michael A. Costello's M.A.C.
 Broadcasting, LLC for $350,000.
 Coincident with the consummation of the sale, the station's call sign was changed to the current KWMZ-FM.
 On September 10, 2012, KWMZ-FM went silent.

 Returned to the air again

-On February 5, 2013, KWMZ-FM returned to the air with an 1980's hits format as "Z104.5".
+On February 5, 2013, KWMZ-FM returned to the air with a 1980s hits format as "Z104.5".
 The station uses the correct call letters in its legal ID, but otherwise drops the K in its calls, referring to itself as "WMZ-FM".